The Ultimate Grow Light FAQ

 An HLG 550 V2 Quantum board LED grow light would take care of it.

 If that’s not for you, a COB LED or another high power grow light that’ll provide sufficient PPFD readings all the way to the edge of your tent.
 We wrote a whole article about it.
+At the end of that article you’ll find a helpful chart featuring various grow light models, and how many of each you’d need to sufficiently cover a 4×4 grow tent.

 You can build your own grow light but it’s more complicated than simply buying one.
 You can find DIY kits for sale here